Dust containing crystalline silica in the extractive industry

-An 8-hour time-weighted average exposure standard is the average airborne concentration of a particular substance permitted over an 8-hour working day and 5-day working week.
+An 8-hour time-weighted average exposure standard is the maximum average airborne concentration of a particular substance permitted over an 8-hour working day, for a 5-day working week.

-The workplace exposure standard for respirable crystalline silica is based on the levels found in a person’s breathing zone, outside of any respiratory protective equipment that may be in use.
+The workplace exposure standard for respirable crystalline silica is based on the airborne concentration within a person’s breathing zone, outside of any respiratory protective equipment that may be in use.

 Employers are required to ensure employee exposure does not exceed this standard.

 WorkSafe Victoria recommends that employees are not exposed to levels above 0.02 mg/m3 as an eight hour TWA.
 This is a precautionary measure to prevent silicosis, and to minimise the risk of lung cancer.

 The workplace exposure standard must be adjusted for non-standard work cycles typical in the extractive industry.
 An occupational hygienist with the requisite skills and knowledge can determine the time adjusted exposure standard for the employees based on their work cycles.
 There are a number of adjustment methods available which result in differences in adjusted exposure standards.
 An example of adjustment factors for differing work cycles using the Quebec model is given in the table below.